hugoam/two/README.md

 mud is an all-purpose c++ app prototyping library, focused towards live graphical apps and games.
 mud contains all the essential building blocks to develop lean c++ apps from scratch, providing [reflection](#reflection) and low level [generic](#generic-features) algorithms, an [immediate ui](#ui) paradigm, and an immediate minimalistic and flexible [graphics renderer](#graphics).

-In essence, mud aims to be the **quickest and simplest** way to prototype a c++ graphical application: it provides facilities which, in retrospect, you will never want to build an application *without*.
-It handles the problem of the code you **don't** want to write, and **should not have** to write, whenever prototyping an app.
-As such the core principle in mud is : **don't repeat yourself**, and we take this aim very seriously.
-We also believe it's a principle that is way too often disregarded.
+mud aims to provide the *quickest idioms* to build functional and lightweight c++ graphical applications.
+It tackles the problem of the code you *don't* want to write, and *should not have* to write when prototyping an app.
+One core principle in mud is : *don't repeat yourself*: we take this aim very seriously and we believe it's a principle that is way too often disregarded.

 mud consists of a set of 6 small, self-contained libraries rather than a single one: 6 building blocks essential to prototyping any c++ app.

-The first set of blocks, consists of low level c++ programming tools, which purpose is to avoid duplicating code over and over, by providing [generic algorithms](#generic-features) instead, operating on generic objects.
-Their purpose to maximize the potential of each line of code written, so that ideally, each of them is **only** concerned with the **problem domain** you are trying to solve.
+The first set of blocks, consists of low level c++ programming tools, which purpose is to avoid duplicating code over and over, by providing [generic algorithms](https://github.com/hugoam/mud#generic-features) instead, operating on generic objects.
+Their aim is that ideally, each line of code you have to write is *only* concerned with the *problem domain* you are trying to solve, and not lower-level auxiliary operations.

 These are the three low-level generic c++ blocks: they rely on applying generic operations on arbitrary types:
 - [reflection](#reflection) of any c++ code to a set of generic primitives